BorisZupancic/ResolutionOfSingularities/README.md

 ```

 ## Documentation
-For now there the docs are not hosted online but, if you installed `ResolutionOfSingularities` from source,
+For now the docs are not hosted online but, if you installed `ResolutionOfSingularities` from source,
 then you can build the docs yourself by running the following from `./ResolutionOfSingularities`:

 ```bash